HomeArticlesComparisonSWP vs FD

 Market risk caveat:

-If the fund drops 30% in the first year — taking the corpus from Rs 50 lakh to Rs 35 lakh — and you continue Rs 30,000 monthly withdrawals, you are selling units at distressed prices.
-This accelerates corpus depletion significantly.
-The mitigation: hold 18–24 months of expenses (Rs 5–7 lakh) in an FD as a buffer, pause equity withdrawals during crashes, and resume once markets recover.
+If the fund drops 30% in the first year, taking the corpus from Rs 50 lakh to Rs 35 lakh, and you continue Rs 30,000 monthly withdrawals, you're selling units at distressed prices.
+That accelerates corpus depletion significantly.
+The fix: hold 18-24 months of expenses (Rs 5-7 lakh) in an FD as a buffer, pause equity withdrawals during crashes, and resume once markets recover.

 The same Rs 50 lakh in a bank Fixed Deposit at 7.5% per annum generates Rs 3,75,000 annual interest, or Rs 31,250 per month before tax.